lamalab-org/toolminutes/papers/mass_spec_encoder.md

 ## Context

 The identification of the structure of a chemical compound is perceived as one of the most difficult tasks in experimental chemical analysis.
-Well known techniques for identifying unknown chemical compounds includes mass-spectroscopy (MS), nuclear magentic resonance (NMR), infrared spectroscopy (IR), gas and liquid chromatographies (GC, LC/HPLC) and many others.
+Well-known techniques for identifying unknown chemical compounds include mass-spectroscopy (MS), nuclear magnetic resonance (NMR), infrared spectroscopy (IR), gas and liquid chromatographies (GC, LC/HPLC), and many others.

 ## Prior work on Machine Learning for Mass Spectroscopy